 What Style of Bullet Should You Use?

 The construction of a bullet will depend on the size of game being hunted.
 Varmint hunting requires a bullet with a thin jacket and soft core, for rapid expansion and fragmentation inside these tiny targets.
-At the other end of the spectrum, bullets designed for the largest of North American game feature a thicker or tapered jacket, often bonded to the bullet's core, in order to provide for deep penetration and controlled expansion while retaining most of the bullet's weight.
+At the other end of the spectrum, bullets designed for the largest of North American wild game feature a thicker or tapered jacket, often bonded to the bullet's core.
+Thicker or tapered jacket provides for deep penetration and controlled expansion while retaining most of the bullet's weight.
 For deer-sized game, bullets are generally constructed with a softer point, as these animals lack the thicker hides and tougher bones of moose and bears.

 Many of the most popular bullets today also feature some sort of polymer tip atop the lead slug.
 These tips help to prevent deformation or damage to the soft lead bullet that can result from repeated loading and unloading in a rifle's magazine and chamber, which can then hurt the bullet's ballistic efficiency and performance.